fatimarama/Sentiment-Analysis-for-Depression-Detection-Using-Tweets/README.md

 ## Key Components:
 ### 1. Data Source:
-    - **Source:** Tweets collected using dataset from Kaggle.
+  - **Source:** Tweets dataset downnloaded from Kaggle.
-    - **Preprocessing:** Cleaning and preprocessing tweets to remove noise such as hashtags, mentions, links, and special characters.
+  - **Preprocessing:** Cleaning and preprocessing tweets to remove noise such as hashtags, links, and special characters.
+    - **Groq:** Utilized for high-performance embedding generation.
+    - **all-MiniLM-L6-v2:** A lightweight model for creating efficient and effective embeddings.
+    - **Llama-3.1-70b-versatile:** Used for geenrating relevant responses.

 ### 2. Sentiment Analysis Models:

   - **Model Selection:** Used four different models for sentiment analysis to compare results.
   - **Depression Detection:** Models specifically trained to identify depressive sentiments based on the text of the tweets.

 ## Workflow:
   ### 1. Data Preparation: